JD-Code05/Organized-S-CSPC121-Codes/README.md

 # Organized-Python-Codes
-I am pleased to share my Python code from the (S-CSPC121) Object-Oriented Programming course.
+I am pleased to share my Python codes from the (S-CSPC121) Object-Oriented Programming course.
 The code has been organized according to the modules and includes comprehensive comments for clarity and understanding.
 Now included with Instructions in a PDF Format.

 ---